Large-scale nonconvex optimization: randomization, gap estimation, and numerical resolution: Conclusion

 We have investigated a large-scale and aggregative optimization problem and its relaxation.
 New error bounds for the relaxation gap have been obtained.
 We have proposed a tractable algorithm for its resolution with a detailed convergence analysis relying on concentration inequalities.
 Assuming that an efficient method for the resolution of the subproblems is available, the implementation of our stochastic Frank-Wolfe method is easy.

 Future research will focus on refinements of the selection method, allowing the computation of $\mathcal{O}(q \wedge N/N^2)$-solutions.
-We also aim at working on more complex problems, involving for example convex constraints on the aggregate.
-Finally, we intend to apply our method to large-scale optimal control problems, such as nonconvex variants of the problem investigated in \cite{Seguret2020}.
+We also aim at working on more complex problems, involving for example convex constraints on the aggregate, {as for example the resource allocation problems mentioned in the introduction.
+Such constraints could be handled with extensions of the Frank-Wolfe algorithm for non-smooth costs as those proposed in \cite{silveti2020generalized,yurtsever2019conditional2}.} Finally, we intend to apply our method to large-scale optimal control problems, such as nonconvex variants of the problem investigated in \cite{Seguret2020}.